 Ms. Walker is the Office Manager at RRC and is responsible for organizing and filing all documents received from our clients.
 She also assists the staff in research, data entry, and graphics, and she manages the day-to-day operations of the office.
 Ms. Walker assists with formatting and proofreading of reports, affidavits, and declarations.

-Mrs. Walker is the financial manager for the firm.
-She is responsible for the day-to-day financial operations, employee benefits, and human resources of RRC.
-In addition, she assists with Dr. House’s other business ventures and non-profit organizations.
+Mrs. Walker is the Financial Manager & Director of Business Development for the firm.
+She is responsible for projects involving government work, budgeting and analysis.
+She oversees the day-to-day financial operations, employee benefits, and human resources of RRC.
+She also assists with Dr. House’s other business ventures and non-profit organizations.

 Mrs. Walker has extensive experience in cash management, financial analysis and forecasting.
 She joined the firm in 2010.
 Previous experience includes banking and finance, municipality and non-profit work for local organizations.